emperorpenguincat/Public-Writeups/Internal CTF 2025/Kethal's Transmitter/README.md

 \close^^69n\fil^^65
 ```

-Using the payload and submitting it into the input will disclose the contents of the file `flag.txt`.
+Using the payload and submitting it into the text input will disclose the contents of the file `flag.txt`.
 Thus, the flag was successfully obtained.

 ![image](https://github.com/user-attachments/assets/82d48f15-4a35-4436-b332-82c7d361b9da)